Quick start

 Switch to production mode

-When you’re ready to switch to production mode, use the account switcher located on the top left of the Dashboard.
+When you’re ready to switch to production mode, use the account switcher to change modes.
 Before you start using production mode, make sure to:

 • Have your production API key